CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Dataset Annotations

 \subsection{Annotations for Heuristic Process}

-To support the supervised fine-tuning of our Heuristic Process, we created datasets using the AI2THOR simulator.
-For each scenario, we randomly select an instruction and target object, then compute an optimal path using the A* algorithm, which is discretized into a sequence of actions guiding the agent to the target.
-After each action, the simulator produces updated images, used to identify the target object, enabling precise localization.
-When the agent detects the target, VLM generates a structured scene description and reasoning based on the target’s spatial location and navigation decisions.
+To generate a dataset for the supervised fine-tuning of our Heuristic Process, we utilized the AI2THOR simulator.
+Each scenario begins with a randomly selected instruction and a corresponding target object.
+We then compute an optimal trajectory to the target using the A* algorithm, which yields a discrete sequence of actions.
+As the agent executes this trajectory, it receives updated visual observations from the simulator at each step, enabling progressive localization of the target.

-As shown in Figure \ref{fig:knowledge case}, the data is formatted as a Visual Question Answering (VQA) structure, with a question about the information of target object and an answer containing the scene description, reasoning steps, and final decision.
-The structured data is stored in the knowledge base, allowing the system to build a robust understanding of the scene and make informed decisions in future scenarios.
+Upon successful detection of the object, a Vision-Language Model (VLM) is prompted to generate a structured output.
+This output includes a detailed scene description, a chain of reasoning that rationalizes the navigational choices, and the final decision.
+This information is then formatted into a Visual Question Answering (VQA) structure, as illustrated in Figure \ref{fig:knowledge case}.
+In this format, a query regarding the target object's status serves as the "question," while the VLM's generated text constitutes the "answer."
+These structured entries populate a knowledge base, providing the robust data required for our system to learn complex scene understanding and decision-making.